 - The company's shareholder base can be widened, increasing the potential for raising future capital.

 The float provides a market valuation for the company's shares.

 - An initial float, offering a small percentage of the company's equity, may make it easier to sell further shares in the future.

 - Key employees can see the value of shares or share options which they have been (or will be) granted.

-1.5 A float can allow a company to use its shares as an acquisition currency.
+The company may be able to use its shares as an acquisition currency.

 - It may be possible to fund future acquisitions entirely or partly in shares.

 A float helps increase a company's public profile.